jblang/GameController/README.md

-# ColecoVision Controller Board for RC2014
+# Game Controller Board for RC2014

-This board provides a RC2014 joystick interface compatible with unmodified ColecoVision games.
-In addition to ColecoVision controllers, this board will work with Sega Genesis Controllers or Atari Joysticks.
+This board provides a DB-9 game controller interface compatible with Atari Joysticks, Sega Genesis controllers, and ColecoVision controllers.
+It uses the same I/O ports as the ColecoVision so it is compatible with unmodified ColecoVision games.

 This board is based on the schematics I found for the ColecoVision and its controller, linked below.
 REV1 of the PCB contained a major error, so make sure you're using REV2 files if you have boards manufactured.